-Baseline Survey Report
+Long-Tailed Bats Baseline Survey Report

 - 60F.
-At the conclusion of the baseline survey required in accordance with Condition 60, the consent holder shall engage an experienced and appropriately qualified person to prepare a survey report that: - a.
+At the conclusion of the baseline survey required in accordance with Condition 60, the consent holder shall engage a suitably qualified and experienced person n experienced and appropriately qualified person to prepare a survey report that: - a.
 Presents, summarises and analyses the data collected from the baseline survey against the relevant objectives of the Long-Tailed Bats Monitoring and Management Plan and the relevant matters set out in Condition 60D; and - Considers whether additional survey activity around the turbines in the vicinity of where bat activity was identified is required based on the assessment criteria set out in Condition 60D(a) of the Long-Tailed Bat Monitoring and Management Plan.